Product Description

 Frequently Asked Questions

-Q: What are the dimensions and weight rating of the HP 245 steering wheel?
+Q: What are the dimensions and weight rating of this steering wheel assembly?

-A: The HP 245 is a 200 mm diameter steering wheel manufactured to ANSI B56.1 standards.
-It is rated for 1500 lbs working load and features a polyurethane tread (85 Shore A hardness) bonded to a machined steel hub with powder coat finish.
+A: It is manufactured to ANSI B56.1 standards with a polyurethane tread (85 Shore A hardness) bonded to a machined steel hub with powder coat finish.

-A: The HP 245 is equipped with sealed ball bearings that provide maintenance-free operation and protection against dust and moisture ingress.
-Bearing seals extend the service life and reduce friction during steering wheel rotation.
+A: This steering wheel is equipped with sealed ball bearings that provide maintenance-free operation and protection against dust and moisture ingress.
+Bearing seals extend service life and reduce friction during steering wheel rotation.

-Q: Which pallet jacks is the HP 245 steering wheel compatible with?
+Q: Which pallet jacks is this steering wheel compatible with?

-A: The HP 245 fits standard manual pallet jacks from Crown, Toyota, Raymond, Yale, Hyster, and similar manufacturers using 200 mm steering wheel assemblies and standard axle sizes.
+A: This steering wheel assembly fits standard manual pallet jacks from major manufacturers including Crown, Raymond, Yale, Hyster, and similar equipment using standard axle sizes and ANSI B56.1-compliant steering wheel assemblies.
 Verify your equipment axle diameter and hub bore specification before ordering.

-A: The HP 245 hub is machined steel with a powder coat finish for corrosion resistance.
-The polyurethane tread is bonded directly to the steel hub, providing durability and a firm grip for operator steering control.
+A: The hub is machined steel with a powder coat finish for corrosion resistance.
+The polyurethane tread is bonded directly to the steel hub, providing durability and a firm grip for operator steering control in warehouse environments.

-Q: How does the 85 Shore A polyurethane hardness affect steering wheel performance?
+Q: How does the 85 Shore A polyurethane hardness affect performance?